-While many Christmas customs from around the world are similar, there are some fun traditions unique to specific regions and groups.
-Learning about cool Christmas customs from other countries can broaden your own holiday celebration as you look for new traditions for your family and friends.
+While many Christmas customs from around the world are similar, there are some fun traditions that are unique to specific regions and groups.
+Learning about interesting Christmas festivities from other countries can broaden your own celebrations, as you look for new ways to honor the holiday with your family and friends.

 Most people who celebrate Christmas stick with traditional decorations including natural elements like Christmas trees and wreaths made of greens.
 Decorative ornaments, ribbon bows, and candle or electric lights are also typical.
 Some regions, however, have completely unique decoration customs that haven't caught on with the mainstream.